 A Direct Approach To Cash Flow Analysis

 - Lack of experience in cash management.
 Treasurers are specialized in cash flow management and hold the business portfolio for managing cash for the business.

 - Failure to grasp the cash flow cycle.
 Treasurers observe cash flow directly, as it occurs, and are intimately concerned with understanding and optimizing that cycle.

 - Mistaking profit for cash.
 Treasurers are making decisions while looking directly at the cash on hand, so they can guard against spending money that hasn’t yet cleared the bank.

 - Bad investments.
 A treasurer knows when an investment generates cash.

 Without guarding against the above situations, a company’s understanding of cash flow will be incomplete at best.
 A treasurer’s perspective will greatly improve the analysis and the resulting ability to seize opportunities.

 Treasury’s function–to execute the capital allocation strategy–refines a perspective that is comprehensive, real-time, and direct.
-Being able to measure real performance vs. actual bank statements increases the assurance of internal decision-makers and external stakeholders.
+Measuring real performance vs. actual bank statements increases the assurance of internal decision-makers and external stakeholders.
 When decision-makers have clear and timely analysis, they can shorten cash conversion cycles and improve free cash flow or take advantage of opportunities to ease future cash flow pressures.